brentley/ecsworkshop/content/frontend/tabs/cdk.md

 cd ~/environment/ecsdemo-frontend
 ```

-Prior to deploying, we will check the following:

- - Confirm that the cdk can synthesize the assembly CloudFormation templates
+#### Confirm that the cdk can synthesize the assembly CloudFormation templates

 ```bash
 cdk synth
 ```

- - Review what the cdk is proposing to build and/or change in the environment
+#### Review what the cdk is proposing to build and/or change in the environment

 ```bash
 cdk diff